 Editing humanities and social science texts: theory and practice

-One key challenge for language professionals (LPs) editing humanities and social science (HSS) texts written by non-native-English speakers (NNES) is to discern whether a given linguistic peculiarity is a language error (requiring repair) or a deliberate feature of the text (requiring preservation).
+One key challenge for language professionals (LPs) editing humanities and social science (HSS) texts written by non-native-English speakers is to discern whether a given linguistic peculiarity is a language error (requiring repair) or a deliberate feature of the text (requiring preservation).
 The editor's ability to engage with potential problems in the text relates to practical concerns such as the level of LP domain knowledge and the quality and frequency of author-LP communication, and to other constraints such as available time and funding.

-In this online workshop, authors’ editors Maria Sherwood-Smith and Theresa Truax-Gischler will review common features of academic HSS texts and discuss possible editing approaches.
+In this workshop, authors’ editors Maria Sherwood-Smith and Theresa Truax-Gischler will review common features of academic HSS texts and discuss possible editing approaches.
 They will present practical skills and conceptual insights so participants understand the features of HSS texts, problems editors may typically encounter, editing pitfalls to be on the lookout for, and possible strategies for improving editorial outcomes.

 In presenting these reflective HSS editorial strategies, the facilitators will move between HSS editing theory and practice, with an emphasis on how to apply theory.
 Both elements come into play when we make informed editorial interventions in HSS texts; indeed, our familiarity with HSS editing theory is itself one of the practical parameters that may influence editorial choices.
 In the best HSS editorial outcomes, the concerns of theory and practice will have been interwoven.

-Developers and facilitators: Maria Sherwood-Smith and Theresa Truax-Gischler
+Facilitators: Maria Sherwood-Smith and Theresa Truax-Gischler

 Purpose: To help participants gain the practical and conceptual knowledge necessary for working with HSS texts and to give them hands-on experience in solving typical HSS editing dilemmas.